Bloor streetcar line: Routes

 Besides the Bloor route, other routes shared portions of the Bloor streetcar line.

 From July 1, 1923, to July 13, 1951, the King streetcar route (today 504 King) provided rush-hour service along Bloor Street West between Dundas Street West and Jane Loop.
 The TTC ended this service due to declining ridership.
 Starting July 16, 1951, all King service turned back at Vincent Loop (until 1966 located opposite today's Dundas West station).

 From July 8, 1923, to 1954, the Danforth tripper ran from Luttrell Loop along Danforth Avenue and south on Church Street to loop downtown.
 After the opening of the Yonge subway on March 30, 1954, the tripper ran from Hillington Loop (stop: Coxwell Avenue) to Bedford Loop at Bedford Road.
 The Danforth tripper was a rush-hour service.

 From December 8, 1945, until the Bloor–Danforth subway opened, the Harbord streetcar route was changed to run along Bloor Street West between Ossington Avenue and Dovercourt Road.

 Starting July 1, 1923, the Carlton streetcar (today 506 Carlton) ran along Danforth Avenue between Main Street and its terminal at Luttrell Loop.
 Then on May 15, 1955, the Carlton streetcar started to use its own loop on Main Street just north of Danforth Avenue in order to relieve streetcar congestion at Luttrell Loop.
-However, between April 25 and June 13, 1966, the Calton streetcar temporarily returned to Luttrell Loop during the construction of Main Street subway station and the station's streetcar loop.
+However, between April 25 and June 13, 1966, the Carlton streetcar temporarily returned to Luttrell Loop during the construction of Main Street subway station and the station's streetcar loop.